-While in the physical classroom or online classroom, students are expected to behave in a manner that supports the learning environment of others.
-Students can avoid any unnecessary disruption of the class by arriving in sufficient time and ready for the start of the class, by remaining silent while the professor is speaking or another student has the floor, and by taking care of personal needs prior to the start of class.
-If a student is late or knows that he/she will have to leave class early, be courteous: enter and leave quietly.
+In the classroom, students are expected to behave in a manner that supports the learning environment of others.
+Students can avoid any unnecessary disruption of the class by arriving in sufficient time to be seated and ready for the start of the class, by remaining silent while the professor is speaking or another student has the floor, and by taking care of personal needs prior to the start of class.
+If a student is late, or knows that he/she will have to leave class early, be courteous: sit in an aisle seat and enter and leave quietly.

 Please see the Code of Student Conduct at: www.huronuc.on.ca/sites/default/files/pdfs/Code%20of%20Student%20Conduct.pdf.